TheRealBarenziah/pof-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Translating pushOrFold.js into React to toy with it.

 ## In the project directory, run `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.